wjhnow/Hugotest/content/page/about.md

 comments: false
 ---

-Look, the internet is loud.
+### Look, the internet is loud.
-Every day there's a new gadget, a new space photo, a new "scientists say".
+<p class="has-dropcap"> Every day there's a new gadget, a new space photo, a new "scientists say".
-Most of it is buried in 2000-word articles you’ll never finish.
+Most of it is buried in 2000-word articles you’ll never finish. </p>
-{.has-dropcap}

 That’s why we made WJH.now.